Miranda Robertson: Career

 Robertson joined Nature in 1970 during John Maddox's first term as Editor.
-As a member of the Biology Team and subsequently Biology Editor, she frequently wrote articles for Nature's News and Views series highlighting important recent developments in a variety of areas, including immunology, development, the molecular mechanisms of disease, and early efforts in artificial intelligence, in vitro fertilisation and gene therapy.
+As a member of the Biology Team and subsequently Biology Editor, she frequently wrote articles for Nature's News and Views series about recent developments in areas including immunology, development, the molecular mechanisms of disease, and early efforts in artificial intelligence, in vitro fertilisation and gene therapy.
 In 1973, when Maddox was replaced by David Davies, Nature instituted systematic peer review of submitted manuscripts.
 Under Davies, and subsequently in Maddox's second term, the selectivity of publication decisions dramatically increased.
-As the difficulty and importance of these decisions increased, Robertson developed strong relationships with many key figures in the biological community to improve decision-making.
-Noted theoretical biologist Robert May described Robertson as "exceptionally good and well informed" in explaining his willingness to write an unusually large number of News and Views pieces for Nature.
-She knew Francis Crick both professionally and through family connections, and wrote a "brief and superficial impression" of his life and work after his death in 2004.
+Theoretical biologist Robert May described Robertson as "exceptionally good and well informed" in explaining his willingness to write an unusually large number of News and Views pieces for Nature.
+She knew Francis Crick both professionally and through family connections, and wrote about his life and work after his death in 2004.

 In 1976, while still at Nature, Robertson began to work with a team of scientists led by Bruce Alberts and James Watson on a new textbook, Molecular Biology of the Cell, which was published by Garland Science in 1983.
-As the developmental editor, she organized an unprecedentedly large and diverse network of university undergraduate students and teachers to provide feedback on drafts of chapters.
-In the preface of the first edition, the authors wrote: "Most of the advice obtained from students and outside experts was collected and digested by Miranda Robertson.
-By insisting that every page be lucid and coherent, and rewriting many of those that were not, she has played a major part in the creation of a textbook that undergraduates will read with ease."
-The book was praised by reviewers for its "unobtrusively lucid style, which is the mark of much tender loving care" and was later called “the most influential cell biology textbook of its time”.
+As the developmental editor, she organized a large and diverse network of undergraduates and teachers to provide feedback on chapter drafts.
+Reviewers praised the "unobtrusively lucid style" of the book Robertson had edited, which was called "the most influential cell biology textbook of its time".